About Caroline Elementary

 Due to increasing enrollment, six additional classrooms were completed in January 1991.
 In 2005, the Varna Community was added to Caroline.
 At the present time, Caroline houses roughly 300 students in Pre-K-5.
 Upon completion of their fifth-grade year, Caroline students move on to DeWitt Middle School.

-The region is entirely outside the boundaries of the City of Ithaca and includes portions of the towns of Ithaca, Dryden and Caroline.
-The district includes the hamlets of Slaterville Springs, Caroline Center, Caroline, Varna and Brooktondale.
-Other commonly referred to regions in the district include the Bethel Grove, Eastern Heights, Snyder Hill, Ellis Hollow, Bald Hill and Buffalo Hill areas.
+The region is entirely outside the boundaries of the City of Ithaca and includes portions of the towns of Ithaca, Dryden, and Caroline.
+The district includes the hamlets of Slaterville Springs, Caroline Center, Caroline, Varna, and Brooktondale.
+Other commonly referred to regions in the district include Bethel Grove, Eastern Heights, Snyder Hill, Ellis Hollow, Bald Hill, and Buffalo Hill.
 The school is unusual in that almost every student is a bus rider.

 Caroline Elementary is a school that strives to include all children and help all students be successful.

 We believe each student develops a positive self-image through successful, culturally diverse, and varied experiences.

 We believe in supporting and encouraging each student’s individual ability.

 We believe a strong and open home-school-community relationship is critical to the success of each student.

 We believe teacher expectations have a direct impact on student achievement.